Items 1-16 of 19

 An eternity ring is a great gift to give your partner if you want to express your everlasting love and commitment to them.
 Of course, you can both purchase eternity rings together, but in most cases the man presents the woman with an eternity ring during a significant milestone in their life.
-This could be after the birth of their first child or as a wedding anniversary present.
-An eternity ring is also perfect for those who do not believe in marriage yet want to display their commitment for one and other.
-Below, we will tell you everything you need to know about eternity rings, from the history of them to the different factors to consider when choosing.

 The different styles of eternity rings – Eternity rings tend to be split into two categories – full eternity rings and half eternity rings.
 Let’s deal with the latter first.
 With a half eternity ring, stones are set halfway round the band.
 These rings usually feature nine, seven, or five gemstones, depending on the size of the stone.
 Half eternity rings can be resized, and they tend to be cheaper than full eternity rings, yet this does depend on carat weight and stone quality.
 As you may have gathered, full eternity rings are those whereby the stones are set around the entire band of the ring.
 This is the perfect choice for someone who loves glamorous and luxurious styles, as the ring will sparkle from every angle.
 Please be mindful that full eternity rings cannot be resized.